OWASP/www-project-threat-modeling-playbook/index.md

 10 September 2020

+# Threat modeling community

+We can be found on the following OWASP [Threat Modeling Slack channel](https://owasp.slack.com/archives/C1CS3C6AF).<br>
+If you want to join our Slack channel but the direct link doesn’t work, you need an invitation.
+Get it [here](https://owasp-slack.herokuapp.com/).

 # Input and project roadmap

 We are currently gathering feedback and input from the community for our next 1.1 release.<br>
-Feel free to suggest fixes, feedback or input through our GitHub issues tracker.<br>
+Feel free to suggest fixes, feedback or input through our GitHub [issues tracker](https://github.com/Toreon/threat-model-playbook/issues).<br>

 ## Project roadmap